THISISME006/Web-Scraping/README.md

 Hello, world!

 Thanks for viewing my project!
-This is one project of many that was created for the internship evaluation test for Sud Goyal Data Scraping & Data Analytics internship.
+This is one project of many that was created for the internship evaluation test .

 This project is around web-scrapping for the laptop data from the one of the renowned e-commerce platform Flipkart, i scraped the data of 48 different laptops.